datasets/airport-codes/README.md

 Airport codes from around the world.
 Downloaded from public domain source http://ourairports.com/data/ who have compiled this data from multiple different sources.
 This data is updated nightly.

+##FORMAT

+There are 3 separate files :
+1. airport-codes contains the list of all airport codes, the attributes are identified in datapackage description
+2. countries is the list of countries in file 1 , helpful in identifying the country codes
+3. regions is the list of regions in file 1, helpful in identifying the region codes

 ##Preparation

 Download and clean the csv file as is from the url http://ourairports.com/data/